 2 – Seven Sisters

-The Seven Sisters Walk stands as a crowning jewel among England’s coastal treks.
-Your journey begins in the charming seaside town of Seaford, where you’ll embark on a path that hugs the dramatic edges of the iconic chalk cliffs, stretching all the way to Eastbourne.
+The Seven Sisters Walk is a crowning jewel among England’s coastal treks.
+Your journey begins in the charming seaside town of Seaford and follows a dramatic path along the iconic chalk cliffs, ending in Eastbourne.

 The best views come after the hardest climbs